nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 >
 #
 > The validity of the public debt of the United States  ,
-# D   NSg      P  D   NSg/J  NSg  P  D   J      NPrSg/V .
+# D   NSg      P  D   J      NSg  P  D   J      NPrSg/V .
 > authorized by      law   , including debts incurred for payment of pensions and
 # V/J        NSg/J/P NSg/V .
 V         NPl   V        C/P NSg     P  NPl/V    V/C
 > bounties for services in        suppressing insurrection or      rebellion , shall not   be